 I would also recommend checking out the online masters at Coursera which is becoming a top respectable online institution of education, especially for Tech stuff.

 When I applied in December 2019, COVID-19 hadn’t exploded like a bitch yet, so I picked it due to the convenience and the ability to study remotely in between work.

-Unfortunately, I had a mini-breakdown during the first 2 months of lockdown and left my cushty, well-payed contracting job and ended up jobless 🙁 The fact I was enrolled on, but hadn’t started, the course also kind of guide that decision.
+Unfortunately, I had a mini-breakdown during the first 2 months of lockdown and left my cushty, well-payed contracting job and ended up jobless 🙁 The fact I was enrolled on but hadn’t started, the course also kind of guided that decision.
 I just needed a break really.

-This course, which initially attracted me due to the flexibility, became even more attractive as most things were shut, I was directionless and sad and quarantine was constantly around the corner which meant other courses, which were not built for online learning, started to struggle to quickly put together online content/delay their start dates.
+This course, which I initially was attracted to the flexibility of, became even more attractive as most things were shut, I was directionless and sad and quarantine was constantly around the corner which meant other degrees, which were not built for online learning, started to struggle to quickly put together online content/delay their start dates.

 I knew learning online would be hard considering you’re not in an established learning environment so you would need to be really self-motivated.
 I am not an extremely motivated person.
 So, I would recommend: if you struggle to focus or you don’t have any hobbies or you’ve never done self-directed studying or learnt anything from your own motivation then you should try a free intense online learning program from somewhere like edx.org.
 As most of these are created by leading universities like Harvard, MITT etc. You learn the knowledge at no price tag and you get the experience of online learning.
 What’s there to lose?

 I thought I would put together some quick tips for anyone who wishes to go ahead and apply for York Uni.

 - Pre-learn basic Python and Java it will help with most of the programming modules.
 These youtube videos helped me: